CARAMEL: A Succinct Read-Only Lookup Table via Compressed Static Functions: Conclusion

 \section{Conclusion}

 We introduce CARAMEL, a new data structure for read-only key-value lookups based on the key insight of combining multiple compressed static functions (CSFs) together.
 We demonstrate in this paper that CSFs are practically useful data structures that provide a powerful primitive for improving the scalability of numerous data-intensive applications.
 We also show that CARAMEL performs favorably when compared to existing algorithms and systems proposed in both the academic literature and in active production use at a leading online technology company, which underscores the relevance of our work for industry practitioners.
-Furthermore, we also push the theoretical foundations of CSFs forward by proving precise guarantees on when to apply Bloom filter enhancements.
 We hope that our work will bring the community's attention to both the prevalence of low-entropy key-value mappings across data-intensive applications and the potential for representations like CARAMEL to aid in the important effort of scaling data infrastructure in the future.